xster/flutter-wiki/Glossary.md

 - **Framework**.
 The `flutter` library (`packages/flutter` in the main repository) that includes the bulk of the Dart classes exposed by Flutter, such as all the built-in widgets.

 - **Hot reload**.
 During development, causing a running application to update with new logic, without losing any of its state.
 This contrasts with hot restart because state is maintained despite the code being updated.
+We consider hot reload to be "hot" if it's subsecond in the normal case, significantly so in favourable conditions (e.g. fast devices, changing a small part of an application's UI).

 - **Hot restart**.
 During development, causing a running application to rerun from the beginning, using new logic, and with all state reset to initial conditions.
 This contrasts with a cold restart because it does not require the application to shut down, and contrasts with a hot reload because state is lost in the process.
+We consider hot restart to be "hot" if it's under four seconds in the normal case.

 - **Modular application delivery**.
 The ability to package a single app into multiple separate archives when compiling it, and download them independently as needed.